-As further described below, the 2020 Plan provides for grants of equity awards to our directors, advisors, and employees.
-The purpose of the 2020 Plan is to provide equity incentives to directors, advisors, and employees in order to align their interests with long-term shareholder interests, motivate and reward them for achieving long-term results and help us retain key executives and employees in a competitive market for talent.
+As further described below, the 2020 Plan provides for grants of equity awards to our directors, advisors, and employees in order to align their interests with long-term shareholder interests, motivate and reward them for achieving long-term results, and help us retain key executives and employees in a competitive market for talent.
 The availability of an adequate number of shares available for issuance under the 2020 Plan is a critical factor in fulfilling these purposes.
+In FY23, the Company's CEO Robert Wallstrom retired and the Company hired a new CEO, Jacqueline Ardrey.
+As part of Ms. Ardrey's hiring the Company provided an initial hire grant of 579,270 shares that will vest over a three-year period depending on Company performance and Ms. Ardrey's continued employment with the Company.
+In addition, Mr. Wallstrom also received an annual equity grant in FY23, a portion of which vested under the terms of his employment agreement due to his retirement from the Company.
+As such, the Company issued significantly more shares in FY23 than has typically been issued and that the Company plans on issuing on an annual basis in the future.

-Since the 2010 Plan is expiring, as of October 21, 2020 there will be no shares available for grant unless the 2020 plan is implemented.
-Upon implementation of the 2020 Plan and under its terms as described below, there would be 3,000,000 shares of Common Stock available for future issuances.
-This is less than half the amount of stock that was originally made available under the 2010 Plan.
+Under the terms of the 2020 Plan, as described below, 3,000,000 shares of Common Stock were made available for future issuances.
+Through April 21, 2023, the Company had utilized approximately 1,971,484, shares under the 2020 Plan.
+In order to ensure that sufficient shares are available for grant under the Plan, the Board has approved, and is requesting shareholder approval for, an amendment to the 2020 Plan to add an additional 3,000,000 shares of common stock to be available for future issuances (the "2020 Plan Amendment").
 The Board believes that this number of Shares represents a reasonable amount of potential equity dilution to current shareholders and allows the Company to continue awarding equity incentives, which are an important component of our overall compensation program.

 The Board of Directors believes Vera Bradley's future success depends on our ability to attract and retain talented team members, and the ability to grant awards under the 2020 Plan is a critical recruiting and retention tool to obtain the quality employees we need to move our business forward.
-The Board considers equity compensation to be a significant component of total compensation for the Company's officers and other employees, and believes that a combination of short and long-term incentives is essential to maintain a competitive compensation program.
-The 2020 Plan will also provide a tool for the Company to align the individual interests of the members of our Board, our employees and our advisors to the long-term interests of our shareholders.
-We ask our shareholders to approve the 2020 Plan to, among other things maintain a sufficient number of authorized shares issuable under our equity incentive plan so that Vera Bradley can continue to attract and retain outstanding and highly skilled employees, including key executive officers, and independent directors that add value to our Board of Directors.
-The Board of Directors considers the impact of dilution on the shareholders in making this recommendation, but with the low dilution rate of stock granted under the Company's 2010 Plan of less than 1.0% per year since its inception, the Board believes it is in the best interest of Shareholders to approve the 2020 Plan in order to continue to attract and retain high caliber employees, officers and members of the Board of Directors.
-If shareholders do not approve the 2020 Plan, we may not be able to continue our equity incentive program in the future.
-This could preclude us from successfully attracting and retaining highly skilled employees, advisors, executive officers and independent directors for our Board of Directors.
+We ask our shareholders to approve the 2020 Plan Amendment to increase the shares authorized thereunder so that Vera Bradley can continue to attract and retain outstanding and highly skilled employees, including key executive officers, and independent directors that add value to our Board of Directors.
+The Board of Directors considers the impact of dilution on the shareholders in making this recommendation, which has typically been less than 2% per year, other than in FY23 due to the retirement of its CEO and hiring of a new CEO.
+The Board believes it is in the best interest of Shareholders to approve the 2020 Plan Amendment to add additional shares in order to continue to attract and retain high caliber employees, officers, and members of the Board of Directors.
+If shareholders do not approve the 2020 Plan Amendment, we may not be able to continue our equity incentive program in the future.
+This could preclude us from successfully attracting and retaining highly skilled employees, advisors, executive officers, and independent directors for our Board of Directors.